unfoldingWord/gateway-admin/TESTING.md

 Action is to create the manifest. (same as preceding)

 ### UNABLE_TO_DECODE_MANIFEST = "Unable to decode manifest"
-This will happen when the manifest is not syntactically correct YAML (or not even a YAML file at all).
+This will happen when the manifest content is not encoded using base64.
+This may never happen.

-Action is to replace the manifest file with a valid one.
+### MANIFEST_NOT_YAML
+If the file is not a proper resource manifest file, then this status is returned.

 ### UNABLE_TO_RETRIEVE_MANIFEST = "Unable to retrieve manifest"
 This is likely a network or access error.
 Propose that the admin be informed to try again later or fix possible access permissions.